potassco/python-project-template/DEVELOPMENT.md

 # Development

-To improve code quality, we use [nox] to run linters, type checkers, unit tests, documentation and more.
+To improve code quality, we use [nox] to run linters, type checkers, unit tests, and more.
 We recommend installing nox using [pipx] to have it available globally.

 ```bash
 # install